Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Main Result

-\begin{rem} This preceding theorem gives an affirmative answer to the design of discrete-time distributed positive observers and states the effectiveness of \eqref{sys:observer-1} to asymptotically produce a positive and convergent estimate of the expected trajectory determined by the leader to facilitate our following design. \end{rem}
+Compared with plenty of distributed observers for standard multi-agent systems, we utilize a special initialization to ensure the positivity of this observer \eqref{sys:observer-1}.
+This enables us a positive and convergent estimate of the expected trajectory determined by the leader to facilitate our following design.

-It is interesting to interpret Theorem \ref{thm:1observer} as a leader-following positive consensus problem for homogeneous multi-agent systems with identical system matrix $A_0$ and input matrix $\I$ from the initial condition $w_i(0)={\bf 0}$.
-As such, the derived results are consistent with existing results for standard linear multi-agent systems but for discrete-time positive multi-agent systems \cite{ni2010leader, su2011cooperative, hong2006tracking}.